 Data: Store closings generate new shopping patterns, especially among Millennials

-The retail future involves fewer stores, which become 'product playgrounds.'
+Future of retail involves fewer stores, which become "product playgrounds."

 Traditional retailers are closing stores as a result of changing consumer shopping patterns and, in some cases, weaker than expected holiday sales.
 Macy’s, Kmart, The Limited and others have announced closings.
 In fact The Limited is closing all 250 of its physical retail locations, hoping to remain viable as an e-commerce-only brand.